-Parents will be informed on the same day that their child is removed from the classroom.
+Parents will be informed on through My Child at School (MCAS) that their child is removed from the classroom.
+Parent should ensure they have this app non their phones to ensure they receive these notifications.

 The Academy will consider an alternative approach to behaviour management for students who are frequently removed from class, such as: